rfns/forgery/README.md

 *Forgery* is a server-side utility that allows executing simulated HTTP request by __forging__ calls to REST applications.
 This makes *Forgery* ideal for using together with test suites that need to call the API via HTTP but could face issues with license usage and its grace period.

 > NOTE: This is not a tool used to bypass license limits, but instead it's simply an auxiliary tool for facilitating authoring request tests and debugging them without hitting the network layer.
-Because let's face it, debugging request is actually a pain.
+Because let's face it, debugging requests is actually a pain.

 # How it works